mheberger/upstream-delineator/README.md

 Enter a file path for the constant `PICKLE_DIR`, and the script will automatically save files here.
 The script will not search for pickle files if you leave this as a blank string, `''` Note that these files are not any smaller than the original shapefile, so they don't save disk space;
-they are just much faster to load.
+they are just faster to load.

-# Limitations

-The code mostly assumes that the user's inputs make sense, and I have not created code to handle all the possible edge cases.
-The MERIT-Basins dataset does have some gaps and slivers of missing data; if your outlet points falls into one of these locations, it may cause problems.

 ## Simplification